LiaScript/LiaScript-Exporter/README.md

 `startingParameter` and will not load SCORM1.2 courses properly.
 To fix this, this parameter can be used.
 It tries to run the course within an additional `<iframe>`.

+__`--scorm-embed`__

+Embed the Markdown source directly into the JavaScript code.
+Use this for Moodle 4 and other LMS that impose restrictions on dynamic loading of external resources.

 ### SCORM2004